sarashamas/docs-calendar/docs/api/config/js_eventcalendar_templates_config.md

 - `popup` - (optional) a function needs to return a custom template of the info popup window.
 It takes an object with the following parameters:
     - ***event*** - current event data
     - ***calendar*** - current calendar data
+- `timelineSection` - (optional) a function needs to return a custom template of the Timeline section.
+It takes an object of the **section** parameters.

 :::info
 To set the templates dynamically, you can use the